 - Population changes are calculated over 10 years or three generations, whichever is longer.

-- Where more than 1 option is available in a cell, the key distinction is whether the current population level is considered natural, or results from human impacts.
+- Where more than 1 option is available in a cell, the key distinction is whether the current population size level is considered natural, or results from human impacts.

 Text description of primary criteria table: